 Letting them come up with their own ideas, ways to earn money, and how they will spend it can be so rewarding.
 In addition to dreaming up big ideas, they will get to discover their own strengths and opportunities.
 Their likes and dislikes makes for great dialogue at the dinner table.

 Have your tween come up with a list of things she would like to do this summer.
 Yes, as far as we are concerned, it's still SUMMER!
 What would she like to learn?
 Places she wants to visit?
 Things she wants to do?
 What books would she like to read?
 Here is a fun one from Babble.

 What are her passions?
 How would she like to give back?
 Whether it is a small or large project, exposing your child to philanthropic ways can teach her how one person can make a difference.
 Kindness goes a long way.
 Don't know where to start?
 Check out this post.
-Currently we are working on filling up this bag below.
+Also check out this resource guide.

 Introduce them to other like-minded grown ups

 What does she want to be when she grows up?
 What skill sets will she need to posses to get there?
 Introduce her to your friends and family that have the skills and/or the profession.